pingcap/community/rfc/2019-11-28-discourse-on-tidb.md

 We will make these changes:

-1. Make Discourse's most sql statemennt run on MySQL;
+1. Make most SQL statements of Discourse run on MySQL;
 2. Add new component elastic search instead of PostgreSQL's fulltext search;
 3. Migrate from MySQL to TiDB, fix potential compatible problems;